beondska/thyvictoriansociety-PP1/README.md

 # CREDITS AND ACKNOWLEDGEMENTS
 I would like to extend some thanks, not only to the online resources, but also to my husband and best friend, Herick Zerunian that helped me during this project being my first fan, motivational and emotional support.
 Also, to my friend Caroline for the great energy and friendship throw the years.
 To my friend Tania that has taking her personal time to teach me suing stays corsets, clothes and so much more about the Victorian Era that we both hold dear.
-To my mentor Rory Patrick who aided me when everything was a bit chaotic and some of my new "Slack" friends, that aided me when I needed the most.
+To my mentor Rory Patrick who aided me when everything was a bit chaotic and some of my new "Slack" friends, expecially Andreas that aided me when I needed the most.